XTLiuuu/finance/README.md

 # Features
 - Current Stock Price
-  - Most Recent Price
+  - Most recent price
-  - Highest Price of The Day
+  - Highest price of the day
-  - Lowest Price of The Day
+  - Lowest price of the day
 - Financial Statements
-  - Balance Sheet
+  - Balance sheet
-  - Income Statement
+  - Income statement
-  - Cash Flow Statement
+  - Cash flow statement
 - History Stock Price
-  - Stock Price at a Given Day
+  - Stock price at a given day
-  - Stock Price Fluctuation During a Period of Time
+  - Stock price fluctuation during a period of time (with a chart)
 - Fav List
-  - Add Stocks to Fav List
+  - Add stocks to fav list
-  - Get the Stock with the Current Highest Price
+  - Get the stock with the current highest price
-  - Get the Stock with the Current Lowest Price
+  - Get the stock with the current lowest price
 - Stock Recommend
-  - Recommend a Random Stock From the Database
+  - Recommend a random stock from the database
-  - Show the Stock's Information as the User Command
+  - Show the stock's information as the user command

 # Built With
 - Python
 - RASA_NLU
-- iexFinance api
+- iexfinance api

+# Future Plans
+- Add more training sentences
+- Integrate with wxpy
+- Record the demo video after integrating with wxpy
+- Test with real users